lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 Let's add more features to our Food Delivery program!

-Here are all the **user stories** of our software:
+Here are all the **user actions** of our app:
 [ ] As an employee, I can log in
-[X] As a manager, I can create a meal with its name and price [X] As a manager, I can read all the meals
+[X] As a manager, I can add a new meal
+[X] As a manager, I can list all the meals
-[X] As a manager, I can create a customer with its name and address [X] As a manager, I can read all the customers
+[X] As a manager, I can add a new customer
+[X] As a manager, I can list all the customers
-[ ] As a manager, I can create an order with a meal, for a customer and assigned to a delivery guy [ ] As a manager, I can read all the undelivered orders [ ] As a delivery guy, I read all my undelivered orders [ ] As a delivery guy, I can mark one of my orders as delivered
+[ ] As a manager, I can add a new order
+[ ] As a manager, I can list all the undelivered orders [ ] As a delivery guy, I can mark one of my orders as delivered [ ] As a delivery guy, I list all my undelivered orders

 Hence,there are two new components:
 - **Employees**